Senate Judiciary Chair Grassley calls for probe of James Comey's 'disturbing' email practices

 "It is disturbing that FBI employees tasked with investigating Secretary Clinton, including the former Director, appear to have engaged in strikingly similar conduct," he wrote.

-Grassley argued that it's impossible for Congress to be sure Comey was not discussing classified information on his personal account, as the IG report concluded, without actually seeing and reviewing all of his emails.
+Grassley argued that it's impossible for Congress to be sure Comey was not discussing classified information on his personal Gmail account, as the IG report concluded, without actually seeing and reviewing all of his emails.

 During questioning Monday, Horowitz acknowledged that he couldn't be sure "what other purposes [Comey] may have used [the email account] for," beyond what he saw in emails that reached FBI servers, Horowitz told Grassley.